raghav2122/CodeCheck/README.md

 1. Clone this repository.
 2. Install dependencies using `npm install`.
-3. Run the development server using `npm start`.
+3. Run the development server using `yarn dev`.

 ## Credits